I have tried multiple poetic ways to start this post, they have all failed. Let’s just be blunt and real about it:

 5. Don’t quit.
 This one is simple.
 Decide now.
 Just don’t quit.
 Whatever the battle, whatever the mountain, whatever the terrain.
 There is some reason you decided to embark on this challenge.
 Don’t quit.
 You will make it.
 You will win.
 And when you do it will be epic.

-Sometimes I think we try to look for this perfect life, where we do all the things that we love, we thrive and we yet are never uncomfortable.
+Sometimes I think we try to look for this perfect life, where we do all the things that we love, we thrive and we are never uncomfortable.
 That’s not life.
-And it’s not a life I want.
+And it’s not something I want.
 I love to fight because I love to win.
 I love who I become.
 I love the feeling of reaching a climax.
 I love growing.
 I love watching others grow.
 I love what happens when we are uncomfortable and we embrace it.
 There is so much to be had in life if we can make it through the seasons that require us to armor up and battle on.

 There is a whole world waiting for impact, wanting growth, and desiring to level up.
 How will we ever reach them if we quit half-way up our own mountains?